bigbeefus/DMod40k/content/Core Rules.md

 ## Restrain or Pursue

-The winning player may attempt to restrain the unit by passing a morale test.
+The winning player may attempt to restrain the unit by passing a Leadership test.
 If the attempt is failed or the unit does not attempt to restrain, make the initiative test for Sweeping Advance as normal.

 ## CAUGHT\!